Altaiir1/studyOpenGL/README.md

 - [x] Add Timer utility to Measure duration of the application.
   - [ ] (future) Expand Timer.h to track multiple things (Textures/Assets loading etc.) & specific places
   - [ ] (future) Maybe implement Timer and (if possible) some options inside imgui to toggle on & off
+- [ ] Connect Transformation options with ImGui
 - [ ] Abstract App.
 Currently a mess
 - [ ] Implement Geeometry class/abstraction
 - [ ] Implement Renderer